Shetland Seabirds & Otters

 Whilst on Unst we will also embark on an exciting boat charter from an on-the-sea perspective of the awe-inspiring seabird cities, including the sea stacks and Muckle Flugga Lighthouse that we have been enjoying from above.
 In addition to the spectacular opportunities to photograph the colonies and their inhabitants, at sea level we also enjoy exciting opportunities to capture the action of Bonxies mobbing Gannets, not to mention flocks of puffins on mirror calm black water, beneath the shadows of the towering cliffs.

-On our final full day we leave Unst for return shoots at Noss and Sumburgh Head.
+On our final full day we return to Noss and Sumburgh Head for another opportunity to capture the action in these amazing seabird colonies.
 In the evening over dinner we enjoy looking back over our week, the places we have been, species we have shot and images we have taken before saying our goodbyes.